K-cloud25/codefury_altF4/README.md

     ```

   Replace `module-a` with the desired module name and ensure the `exec-maven-plugin` is configured in that module's `pom.xml`.

+### Running the Project [ frontend - html,css,javascript ]

+To check the hmtl pages it is recommeded to use the live server plugin inside VS code.

+(Live Server)[https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer] : Link to Live Server Plugin

 ### Running Tests